nusje2000/dependency-graph/README.md

 search dialog). i.e. you can use `vendor/bin/dependency-graph info nusje2000/dependency-graph`
 to see the dependencies of this package.

-### Validating the dependency graph
+### Validating the dependency graph in monolithic repositories
-You can use `vendor/bin/dependency-graph validate` to validate the dependency graph.
-This command is meant to be used withing the context of a monolithic repository.
-The validator compares versions of the root composer definition with those of the sub packages and checks if all dependencies are present in the root configuration.
+This package can be used to fetch all the packages defined in monolithic repositories.
+This has been implemented into a command in the `nusje2000/composer-monolith` package, which can be used to validate internal and external dependencies in a monolithic repository.

 ### Accessing the dependency graph
 ```php